pollfish/docs/android/universal.md

 ### 7.1.
 ParamsBuilder available options

-As we have seen in previous section ParamsBuilder instance requires only on mandatory param, the API key of the app.
+As we have seen in previous section ParamsBuilder instance requires only one mandatory param, the API key of the app.
 However we can set several other params to control the behaviour of Pollfish surveys within an app.
-Below you can see all the available options of ParamsBuilder instence.
+Below you can see all the available options of ParamsBuilder instance.

 Name | Description